jaroslaw243/clusterization_game/README.md

 S. Bulò. *A game-theoretic framework for similarity-based data clustering*.
 PhD thesis, University of Venice, 2009.

 <a id="3">[3]</a>
-M. Pavan, M. Pelillo. *A new graph-theoretic approach to clustering and segmentation*, 2003 IEEE Computer Society Conference on Computer Vision and Pattern Recognition, 2003.
+M. Pavan, M. Pelillo. *A new graph-theoretic approach to clustering and segmentation*.
+2003 IEEE Computer Society Conference on Computer Vision and Pattern Recognition, 2003.